Multilingual SaaS: 8 Tips to Prepare for International Expansion

 Once you’re certain that your product is fit to be launched globally, it’s time to ask yourself if it will be more effective to roll out in-region first or go global from the start (also known as “going wide” or “going deep”).

 In-region first expansion is the traditional way.
-It’s how you get your product off the ground in one country, learn to adapt it using local data and market intelligence, and then bring it into neighbouring countries.
+It’s how you get your product off the ground in one country, learn to adapt it using local data and market intelligence, and bring it to neighbouring countries.
 Before migrating elsewhere, you’ll have a much stronger foundation for success—and better odds of avoiding costly mistakes.

 Although we can all enjoy a good laugh at our little regional differences, they do matter when it comes to global expansion.
 You will have to consider cultural factors such as language, religion, values, ethics codes, humour—even the way information is displayed—to cater to the needs of your new customers.